 If you’re having a heart attack, your doctor will discuss treatment options with you.
 Your risk of severe heart damage is lowered if you start treatment within several hours of developing symptoms.

-According to the Centers for Disease Control and Prevention, an estimated 200,000 deaths from heart disease and stroke are preventable.
+According to the , an estimated 200,000 deaths from heart disease and stroke are preventable.
 Even if you have risk factors for heart disease or have already had a heart attack, there are things you can do to reduce your risk of having a heart attack in the future.

 People who have already had a heart attack should make sure to take all medications prescribed to them by their doctor.
 If your doctor placed cardiac stents to keep your heart vessels open or you had to have bypass surgery for your heart, taking the medications your doctor prescribed to you are vital to preventing a future heart attack.

 Sometimes if you require surgery for another condition, your doctor may recommend stopping some medications you take for your heart.
 An example might be an antiplatelet (anticlot) medication like clopidogrel (Plavix), prasugrel (Effient), or ticagrelor (Brilinta).
 Always check with the doctor you see for your heart before you stop taking any of your medications.
 It’s unsafe to abruptly stop many medications, and stopping abruptly could increase your risk of heart attack.